-Doing press releases maintains a steady drumbeat of momentum, showing your company is continuing to grow and progress.
-The press release should come right around launch time and should be sent by email to any lead in your marketing automation system.
+Press releases help maintain a steady drumbeat of momentum, showing your company is continuing to grow and progress.
+The press release should come right around launch time and should be sent by email to contacts in your marketing automation system.

-We use email marketing to communicate about the new product, so be sure to integrate the content, press announcement and overall product launch announcements as part of the weekly email campaign strategy.
+We use email marketing to communicate and educate contacts about the new product, so be sure to integrate the content, press announcement and overall product launch announcements as part of the weekly email campaign strategy.

 Finally, build specific landing pages for prospects that are interested in the new product.
 These pages should provide an overview of details, centered around the new product, and include a form to submit contact information if interested.
 Call-to-action buttons on the website and in emails should link to these landing pages.

 3. Communicate with sales, customer success and product management

 It’s imperative that you keep the sales, customer success and product teams in the loop as the marketing team executes the go-to-market plan.
 You are relying on each other for accurate timelines, materials and support to ensure the product is introduced smoothly.